bradparks/LoveToPixel/README.md

 * easily set/change the left and right brushes
 * grid overlay
 * zoom in/out
-* hold spacebar to temporarily zoom to 100% (once you release the spacebar, it returns to whatever zoom you were at)
+* hold the 'a' key to temporarily zoom to 100% (once you release 'a', it returns to whatever zoom you were at)
-* Save images in a intermediate format (maintain layers primarily)
+* Save images in an intermediate format (maintain layers primarily)
 * Save images as pngs
+* unlimited, or at least very deep, undo/redo

 ## Future Features ##
 * Animation support